 In the realm of feline diversity, there’s an intriguing subsection of breeds that stand out from the rest due to their unique absence of a traditional long tail.

 While each breed varies in origin, personality, and appearance, they share a common trait — a tail much shorter than average or completely non-existent.
-So, let’s embark on a journey to explore these distinct tailless or short-tailed cat breeds.

 The Genetics of Taillessness